 Risk factors for this condition include a recent skin burn, skin infection, or surgery.
 Other risk factors may include:

 A different but similar condition can result from toxins produced by the group A Streptococcus (GAS) bacterium.
 This is sometimes referred to as streptococcal toxic shock syndrome or toxic shock-like syndrome (TSLS).
-It occurs when bacteria of this type are present in parts of your body where bacteria are not usually found.
-For instance, it would be abnormal to find this type of bacteria in your blood, muscles, or lungs.

 The symptoms and treatment for this syndrome are nearly identical to those of toxic shock syndrome.
 However, TSLS is not associated with tampon use.